 Add new products.
 Change prices.
 Run sales promotions.
 Change the design, look and feel of your online store website.
 Test different calls to action.
 All easy to do when you run you own store website.

 And yes, it might take more time to change your order to delivery system than your website.
 But, it’s still a lot faster than most bigger businesses tend to move.
 It’s the businesses who’ve been slow to move, that’ll get left behind in the online world.

 It’s now the smartest fish, not the biggest fish that wins.

 You’d think with the e-Commerce 2020 boom in sales, businesses would be hunting down those with the right skills.

 But we see a lot of established businesses only just starting their digital and e-Commerce journeys.

-We keep half an eye on the job ads in the worlds of marketing, creative and e-Commerce because they’re a great place to look out for trends.
+We keep half an eye on the job ads for marketing, creative and e-Commerce roles because it’s a great place to look out for trends.

-It also helps us to keep an eye on potential future clients and competitors.
+It also helps us keep an eye on potential future clients and competitors.

-What we’ve really seen this year, is that there’s a high demand for good e-Commerce people.
-But, a lot of businesses either don’t know what they are looking for, or undervalue the skills required.
+What we’ve seen this year is high demand for good e-Commerce people.
+But, a lot of businesses either don’t know what they’re looking for, or undervalue the skills required.